codeableorg/insights/README.md

 **User can see the top 10 restaurants by the number of visitors**

-As a user I want to use the option #4 of the menu so that I can see the top 10 restaurants by the number of visitors.
+As a user I want to use option #4 of the menu so that I can see the top 10 restaurants by the number of visitors.

 Usage